niolabs/docs/docs/getting_started/locally.md

 # Running n.io Locally

 The cloud is an easy way to get n.io up and running, but doesn't fully encapsulate the distributed power of the n.io platform.
-To do that, we should n.io on a local or edge node.
+To do that, we should run n.io on a local or edge node.

 Running the n.io platform requires either Python version `3.4.5` or `3.5.2`.
 Other versions of Python 3.4 may work, but Python 3.5.3 and later do not work.
 When running the n.io binary, the `Bad magic number` error is most likely caused by an incompatible version of Python.